domsch1988/Website2App/README.md

 - Value is "11001" Decimal

 This ensures the App is using IE11 as a Browser engine.
 If not present, it defaults to some older version which doesn't support some kinds of scripting or other features.

+Please keep in mind, that this is NOT a full on Browser.
+There is no Adressbar, no navigation.
+The Website needs to provide everything you need to move arround.
+Also, currently back and forward mouse buttons don't work.
+I'll implement that at a later date.